-Cheeky’s is a renowned Palm Springs absolute go-to morning dining destination, loved by locals and visitors alike for its amazing food and stunning spaces.
-Whether you’re enjoying a meal on the patio or indoors, you’ll love the inventive comfort food Cheeky’s is known for, such as rotating bacon flight, custard-style scrambled eggs, fresh-corn pancakes, house-made pastries,… And don’t forget to try one of their delicious $1 shooters – homemade frozen yogurt!
+Cheeky’s is a renowned Palm Springs morning dining destination, loved by locals and visitors for its amazing food and stunning spaces.
+Whether you’re enjoying a meal on the patio or indoors, you’ll love the inventive comfort food Cheeky’s is known for, such as rotating bacon flights, custard-style scrambled eggs, fresh-corn pancakes, house-made pastries,… And don’t forget to try one of their delicious $1 shooters: homemade frozen yogurt!

 Hours: WED-MON, 8A-2P

 Address: 622 N. Palm Canyon Drive, Palm Springs, CA, 92262

 Carousel Bakery Palm Springs

 The Carousel Bakery is a tiny order-at-the-counter bakery located right outside the airport in Palm Springs.
 It’s quickly become a go-to for early morning baked goods and pastries, and their savory feta and spinach croissant is a must-try.
 The cheese and guava turnover is perfectly balanced and the carrot cake is a must-dessert.
 If you’re looking for a quick and easy breakfast or snack, Carousel Bakery is the place to go.